Health Window

 Export

-Click the Export button to save the scan results in one of two formats:
+Export is available inside the Options menu.
+It saves the scan results in one of two formats:

 Both formats include a timestamp, the health score, and the full list of findings with severity, check type, and object name.